jacklule/DataViz-Syllabus/GitHubSetUp.md

 For students then to set up GitHub.io pages, follow the four-step process at [GitHub Pages](https://pages.github.com/) or see above but also follow these annotations:

 1. Create a repository at github.com: name.github.io
   - select GitHub for Mac as client
 2.Clone the repository:
   - GitHub.com might give “Setup in Desktop” as an option.
 That should clone the repository on the local computer.
   - If that option does not appear: Instructions say to “launch the local app.”
 That means, find GitHub on the local Mac and open.
 At top bar, go to File>Clone Repository.
 Defaults say: “clone as name.github.io” and where (GitHub folder): press okay
   - The repository should now be cloned (copied) onto local computer.
   - But **where is GitHub stored locally?**
   - Mac3>Users>DataViz>GitHub>name.github.io
   - To access: Finder>top bar> Go>Home(opens as DataViz)>GitHub folder.
 Inside that folder should be another folder name.github.io
 3. Create an Index file
   - The local Mac’s text edit needs to have been adjusted so it can create and save an html page.
 See instructions above.
   - Save the html file.
 It should automatically save without prompting to local folder: name.github.io.
 Can check using instructions above, "where is GitHub stored locally?"
 4. Commit and Sync
   - Go back to GitHub desktop.
 You should see “1 uncommitted page.”
   - Click and see the new html page.
   - Provide a summary and description and then “commit to master.”
   - Page is now on the local GitHub master.
   - Click sync.
 The local and GitHub.com repositories are now synced.
   - To check online: Go to the io repository at name.github.com.
 The index.html file should be now in the github.com repository.

+<a id="Resources"></a>
 ###Resources
 - [Nice intro to first steps with GitHub to add to a list](https://18f.gsa.gov/2015/03/03/how-to-use-github-and-the-terminal-a-guide/)
 - [A good, clear introduction to using Terminal/the Command Line and GitHub](https://18f.gsa.gov/2015/03/03/how-to-use-github-and-the-terminal-a-guide/)